Harbin Z-19

 The Harbin Z-19 is a Chinese light reconnaissance/attack helicopter developed by Harbin Aircraft Manufacturing Corporation (HAMC) for the People's Liberation Army Air Force and the Ground Force Army Aviation.
-It is a specialized combat variant of the Harbin Z-9, which is a licence-built version of the Eurocopter Dauphin.
+It is a specialized combat variant of the Harbin Z-9, which is a license-built version of the Eurocopter Dauphin.

 Design and development

 The Z-19 is an upgraded tandem seat version of the Harbin Z-9W (similar to the development of the Bell AH-1 Cobra from the UH-1), using mechanical components derived from the Eurocopter AS365 Dauphin series, as the Z-9 series are license-built versions of the Dauphin helicopters.

 The Z-19 features a fenestron tail, reducing the noise level and therefore allowing it to achieve some level of acoustic stealthiness.
 The exhausts have also been designed to reduce the infrared signature.
 The helicopter is equipped with a millimeter-wave fire-control radar on top of its four-blade rotor.
 Unlike most other attack helicopters, it lacks a nose-mounted machine gun or autocannon.

 The Z-19 also features armor plating, crash-resistant seats, and a turret with FLIR, TV, and laser rangefinder.
 It is also equipped with advanced helmet mounted sight (HMS), which looks different from that of the CAIC Z-10.